toast and avocado

 The bottom line

-While there has been a long-standing debate over whether carbs or fats are better for energy, the truth is that both play important roles in fueling our bodies.
+While there has been a long-standing debate over whether carbs or fats are better for energy, the truth is that both play important roles in fuelling our bodies.
 Carbs are quickly broken down into glucose, providing an immediate source of energy, while fats are stored and used for longer periods of sustained energy.

 Additionally, both carbs and fats are vital in maintaining the health and function of our bodies, so while we may be commonly advised to cut out one or the other, a healthy balance of both is key to maintaining overall health and wellness.